 Surah An Nahl (16:98)

-'In the Name of Allah, Most Beneficient, Most Merciful'
+'In the Name of Allah, Most Gracious, Most Merciful'

-- According to all, it is not said in the beginning of Surah At-Taubah - Surah 9 (it is not written)
+- It is not said in the beginning of Surah At-Taubah - Surah 9 (it is not written).

 - This applies only when the alif is the last letter of the word